-In a world where women were subdued due to male chauvinism, a woman rose and stood for the rights of women.
-At a time when women were meant to be docile and to suffer all ills the society meted on them, then arose a woman who spoke out, travelled wide and championed the rights of women.
+In a world where women were subdued due to male chauvinism, a woman, Funmilayo Ransome-Kuti, rose and stood for the rights of women.
+At a time when women were meant to be docile and to suffer all ills the society meted on them, there arose a woman who spoke out, travelled wide, and championed the rights of women.

 Who was Funmilayo Ransome-Kuti?